why bellota baby?

 After 11 years of partnership at an international property firm and following a health scare of my second child, I began researching baby & toddler nutrition and the state of the baby food market in the UK.

-Studying at College of Naturopathic Medicine in London in the evenings and after enrolling in various cooking courses, I set up Bellota Baby leaving the partnership in January 2018.
+Studying at College of Naturopathic Medicine in London in the evenings and after enrolling in various cooking courses, I set up Bellota Baby leaving the partnership.

-Living in Highgate, an area popular with young families and surrounded by wonderful nurseries & schools I began selling in farmer's markets, independent cafes and health shops launching my e-commerce site in February 2018.
+Living in Highgate, an area popular with young families and surrounded by wonderful nurseries & schools I began selling in farmer's markets, independent cafes and health shops launching our e-commerce site in 2019.

 I endeavour to not just provide fresh, organic, nutritious food for Little Acorns but also to try and guide parents through the weaning minefield and provide blogs that may help when it comes to feeding and caring for our precious babies & toddlers.